-- FAST 1x1 vs SLOW 2x1 vs SLOW 4x2 (in singleHR): The choice here is between reading faster and introducing an electronic pattern or reading slower with a lower read-out noise (RON), and pottentially lower sampling.
-For exposures with $S/N \ge 100$ we are photon-noise dominated, and the difference in RON between the two modes will be negligible.
+- FAST 1x1 vs SLOW 2x1 vs SLOW 4x2 (in singleHR): The choice here is between reading faster and introducing an electronic pattern or reading slower with a lower read-out noise (RON), and potentially lower sampling.
+For exposures with S/N ≥ 100 we are photon-noise dominated, and the difference in RON between the two modes will be negligible.
 In these cases FAST 1x1 allows a (slightly) faster readout without a negative impact on the science.
-For S/N < 100 the users should check if they prefer the lower noise provided by SLOW 2x1 or the shorter overheads provided by FAST 1x1.
-For very low S/N the RON constributes significantly for the error budget.
+For S/N<100 the users should check if they prefer the lower noise provided by SLOW 2x1 or the shorter overheads provided by FAST 1x1.
+For very low S/N the RON contributes significantly for the error budget.
 In these cases the integrations are often long, and observing in SLOW 2x1 allows for a higher S/N while having a negligible impact on the total time on target.
-In RON-limited cases, or simply if the user priviliges S/N over numerical sampling of the features, SLOW 4x2 can be used. - SLOW 4x2 vs SLOW 8x4 (in multiMR): This choice should consider 3 different aspects: the sampling in dispersion direction, the RON value, and the overheads.
+In RON-limited cases, or simply if the user privileges S/N over numerical sampling of the features, SLOW 4x2 can be used (see Berg et al. 2022).
+Therefore the HR 4x2 mode should not be used for precision RV studies. - SLOW 4x2 vs SLOW 8x4 (in multiMR): This choice should consider 3 different aspects: the sampling in dispersion direction, the RON value, and the overheads.
 The user should weight observing at higher sampling with longer (read-out) overheads, with observing at a lower sampling but with shorter overheads and lower RON.
 Since these modes are mostly used on faint targets, the integration times are long and the overheads have little impact on the total time on target.
 It becomes then a matter of weighting the gain on S/N provided by SLOW 8x4 with the gain in sampling provided by SLOW 4x2.